Althinect/filament-spatie-roles-permissions/README.md

 ```bash
 php artisan permissions:sync -O|--oep
 ```

+### Role and Permission Policies
+Create a RolePolicy and PermissionPolicy if you wish to control the visibility of the resources on the navigation menu.
+Make sure to add them to the AuthServiceProvider.

 ### Ignoring prompts
 You can ignore any prompts by add the flag ``-Y`` or ``--yes-to-all``